HomeLatest NewsTelecomDoT crackdown on Illegal mobile network boosters in Delhi

 Preferred Source of Google

-To address the growing nuisance of Illegal mobile network boosters set up by individuals and businesses, teams from Monitoring Organisation of Department of Telecom with the support of relevant authorities and mobile operators conducted inspection ride on several locations across Delhi to take down illegal mobile signal repeaters installed.
+To address the growing nuisance of Illegal mobile network boosters set up by individuals and businesses, teams from Wireless Monitoring Organisation of Department of Telecom with the support of relevant authorities and mobile operators conducted inspection ride on several locations across Delhi to take down illegal mobile repeaters installed.

 These locations included both residential and commercial establishments in Sant Nagar, South Extension & East of Kailash.
-With this exercise in Delhi, 20 illegal repeaters were removed and 10 notices were given to remove the identified ones with immediate effect, said telecom body COAI.
+With this exercise in Delhi, 20 illegal repeaters were removed and 10 notices were given to remove the identified ones with immediate effect, said body COAI.

 Advertisement